modflowpy/flopy/README.md

 #### Basic examples

++ An overview of the options to enter *layer,row,column,data* values for packages such as the wel and ghb packages is given in the [flopy3boundaries](http://nbviewer.ipython.org/github/modflowpy/flopy/blob/master/examples/basic/flopy3boundaries.ipynb) Notebook
 + The [lake example](http://nbviewer.ipython.org/github/modflowpy/flopy/blob/master/examples/basic/lake_example.ipynb), a very simple *FloPy<sub>3</sub>* example of steady flow in a square model with a fixed head cell in the middle (representing a lake) in a 10-layer model.
-+ An overview of the options to enter *layer,row,column,data* values for packages such as the wel and ghb packages is given in the [flopy3boundaries](http://nbviewer.ipython.org/github/modflowpy/flopy/blob/master/examples/basic/flopy3boundaries.ipynb) Notebook
++ A variant of the [water-table example](http://nbviewer.ipython.org/github/modflowpy/flopy/blob/master/examples/basic/flopy3_WatertableRecharge_example.ipynb), a very simple example of one-dimensional groundwater flow in an unconfined aquifer with recharge, from the MODFLOW-NWT documentation (http://pubs.usgs.gov/tm/tm6a37/).
+This IPython Notebook build files for MODFLOW-NWT.
++ The [Zaidel discontinuous water-table example](http://nbviewer.ipython.org/github/modflowpy/flopy/blob/master/examples/basic/flopy3_Zaidel_example.ipynb), which simulates a discontinuous water table over a stairway impervious base, from http://onlinelibrary.wiley.com/doi/10.1111/gwat.12019/abstract.
+This IPython Notebook build files for MODFLOW-USG. (http://pubs.usgs.gov/tm/06/a45/).
 + The [Henry Problem](http://nbviewer.ipython.org/github/modflowpy/flopy/blob/master/examples/henry/henry.ipynb), a simple saltwater intrusion model developed with Flopy and run using SEAWAT.

 #### SWI2 examples